 Step 1: Gather Required Documents - Passport scan (bio page, clear and colored) - Recent passport photo (white background, 35x50mm) - Flight itinerary (confirmed booking) - Hotel reservation - Bank statement (last 3 months) - Employment letter or business registration

-Step 2: Create Account - Visit windowmalaysia.my - Register with email and create password - Verify email address
+Step 2: Create Account - Visit malaysiavisa.imi.gov.my (official MyVISA portal) - Register with email and create password - Verify email address

 Step 3: Complete Application - Fill in personal details accurately - Upload all required documents - Double-check all information